parth-bh/tools-data-science/readme.md

     *   Wikipedia Library: Extract data from **Wikipedia** Library.
     *   GPS Location: Obtain location details using **Geocoder** Library.

-   You can find practical experiment in the "gettig-data" folder
+   You can find practical experiment in the "getting-data" folder

 3. Prepare the Data: Tools for data cleaning, preprocessing, and transforming raw data into a suitable format for analysis.